FRBNY-DSGE/DSGE.jl/docs/src/contributing.md

    code so your pull request is easier to review, and Julia's history won't have any broken intermediate commits.
 A reasonable number of separate well-factored commits is fine, especially for larger changes.
- - If any conflicts arise due to changes in DSGE's `master`, prefer updating your pull request branch with `git rebase` versus `git merge` or `git pull`, since the latter will introduce merge commits that clutter the git history with noise that makes your changes more difficult to review.
+ - If any conflicts arise due to changes in DSGE's `main`, prefer updating your pull request branch with `git rebase` versus `git merge` or `git pull`, since the latter will introduce merge commits that clutter the git history with noise that makes your changes more difficult to review.